syntevo/docs/src/SmartGit/Manual/Integrations/AI.md

 - If there are staged files, only these files will be included in the Git diff.
 - Otherwise:
-  - If you are using the [Standard Window](../GUI/Standard-Window.md), the Git diff will automatically include your untracked files.
+  - If you are using the [Standard Window](../GUI/Standard-Window.md), the Git diff will automatically include all your untracked files.
   - If you are using the [Log Window](../GUI/Log-Window.md) or [Working Tree Window](../GUI/Working-Tree-Window.md), it depends on the [Preferences](../GUI/Preferences/index.md) option: Commands -> Log and Working Tree window -> Commit View -> If nothing is staged.